Victoria’s Secret Angel Josephine Skriver Flaunts Cleavage In Blue Bikini On Instagram

 The most recent addition to Josephine’s feed was shared on Sunday, April 7, and captured the catwalk queen exuding happiness as she continued to enjoy her pre-birthday vacation in Costa Rica.
 The 25-year-old looked absolutely stunning in a royal blue bikini top that left little to the imagination.

-Josephine put on a busty display in the skimpy snakeskin patterned top thanks to its balconette style and push-up design that flashed an ample amount of cleavage.
+Josephine put on a busty display in the skimpy snakeskin-patterned top thanks to its balconette style and push-up design that flashed an ample amount of cleavage.
 While only her top half was captured in the steamy snap, it is safe to say the matching pair of bottoms that went with her beach day ensemble was equally as revealing.

 To give the look a bit of bling, the Danish beauty added a set of simple stud earrings and an ear cuff to her look, as well as a delicate black and white pendant necklace.
-As for her light brown tresses, Josephine wore them down in a messy fashion that fell in front of her face, and added a bright purple flower behind her ear.
+As for her light brown tresses, Josephine wore them down in a messy fashion that fell in front of her face and added a bright purple flower behind her ear.
 The model also let her natural beauty shine by going makeup free in the jaw-dropping snap.

 Fans of the Victoria’s Secret Angel went absolutely wild for her most recent snap which, at the time of this writing, has racked up more than 188,000 likes after just 14 hours of going live on the platform.
 Hundreds of Josephine’s 5.8 million followers also took to the comments section to shower the beauty with compliments on her gorgeous display.